SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Timer/getSeconds.md

 so.topic: reference
 ---

+# Timer.getSeconds()

 This function will return the number of seconds between start and stop.